aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+import MultiLanguage, {Page} from '@site/src/components/MultiLanguage';

-# Handling User Input
+# User Input

 With a moving snake, you've done a good part of the game.
 This part lets you give the control into the players hands.
 If the player presses a certain button, you just have to change the values of the "Direction"-Property of your snake.